 If you Take the Bull by the Horns You’ll Get a Lot of Bull (93)

-Later, giving what may be taken as the formal cause of these bull stories in Take Today, he refers to the “ebullient Bucky Fuller”.
+Later, giving what may be the formal cause of these bull stories in Take Today, he refers to the “ebullient Bucky Fuller”.
 (117) McLuhan’s frequent critique of ‘somnambulism’ may be seen in a new light in this context — as may his views on language and logos given their interrelation with ‘vocabulary’.

 In the same year that Take Today was published, 1972, McLuhan presented more Irish bull in ‘End of the Work Ethic’: